-All installations require concrete floors 150 mm (6 inches) or thicker.
-Anchor bolts or expansion anchors must be grade 8 or better and a minimum of 16 mm (5/8 inch) diameter.
+All installations must be made on sound concrete floors, 152 mm (6 inches) or thicker.
+Anchor bolts or expansion anchors must be of a quality grade and a minimum of 16 mm (5/8 inch) diameter.
+Six bolts are required to mount the washer to the steel base or concrete pad.
 Mounting hardware is not provided with the machine.